Riot police clash with May Day protesters in Istanbul

 Elvan's image was displayed on a giant poster on Thursday as some of the protesters chanted "Berkin's murderer" at police.

 "This is a day of struggle.
-We're not trying to reach Taksim to celebrate but to resist," said Caglar, 37, a teacher and leftist activist, clutching a scarf to protect against the gas.
+We're not trying to reach Taksim to celebrate but to resist ...
+We don't want violence and whenever May Day was allowed in Taksim, it was peaceful," said Caglar, 37, a teacher and leftist activist, clutching a scarf and a homemade antacid mixture to protect against the tear gas.

 Police also used water cannon and gas to disperse more than a thousand demonstrators in the capital Ankara, where the centre of the city was on lockdown, with a heavy security presence and police helicopters buzzing overhead.